How to set SMART goals

 Time-Bound

 Every goal needs a target date, so you have a deadline to focus on and something to work toward.
-This part of the SMART goal criteria helps prevent everyday tasks from taking priority over your longer-term goals.
-Ask:
+This part of the SMART goal criteria prevents everyday tasks from taking priority over your longer-term goals.

 • Specific: “I want to write a 200-page science fiction novel.”